Faisal Karmali, Ph.D.

 Dr. Karmali’s primary research seeks to understand how the brain determines spatial orientation, using senses such as the vestibular system and vision.
 He is interested in how neuronal noise reduces the precision of motion perception and sensorimotor responses (e.g. the vestibulo-ocular reflex).
 For example, he has used computational models to suggest ways in which the brain may tune the dynamics of neural reflexes based on how imprecise those pathways are.
 He has also conducted experiments to compare whether the visual or vestibular systems provide more precise perception, which was not previously known.

-Recently, he began a three-year project, in collaboration with MIT and funded by the National Space Biomedical Research Institute, to study human motion perception in changing gravity levels.
+Faisal is also the institutional lead for a project, in collaboration with MIT and funded by the National Space Biomedical Research Institute, to study human motion perception in altered gravity levels.
 In particular, they will look at how motion perception is disrupted by, and then adapts to, changing gravity levels.
 The goal of this work is to reduce the risk that errors in perception will lead to errors in piloting a spacecraft.
 This builds on research performed during his Ph.D. which found disruption of eye movement reflexes during changing gravity levels.

 Karmali F, Lim K, Merfeld DM.
 Visual and vestibular perceptual thresholds each demonstrate better precision at specific frequencies and also exhibit optimal integration.
 Journal of Neurophysiology.
 2013.